zanata/zanata-server/docs/user-guide/documents/raw-documents.md

 * JSON (.json)

 _Open Document Formula (*.odf) and Open Document Database (*.odb) are not supported._
-_JSON localisation (i18next) type is not supported.
+_JSON dedicated localisation formats (eg i18next) are not supported.
 JSON files will be treated as raw documents._

 ## Known Issues